From the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC)

 - ASHA SLP Certification Standards require a minimum of 400 clinical practicum hours for SLP graduate student clinicians.

 - The standards state that applicants for certification must demonstrate competence in the areas outlined in Standards IV and V, however the programs are given flexibility in how students demonstrate competence.
-The standards do not specify the minimum number of sites, adult vs pediatric hours, or contact with each specific client/patient population required to demonstrate competence.
-Programmatic or state licensure requirement may be more specific.
+The standards do not specify the minimum number of sites, adult vs pediatric hours, or hours of contact with each specific client/patient population required to demonstrate competence.
+Programmatic or state licensure requirements may be more specific.

 - 25 hours are obtained through guided observation.
-ASHA does not limit the number of observation hours earned through video recordings.
+The CFCC does not limit the number of observation hours earned through video recordings.

 - 375 hours are obtained through supervised clinical practicum.

 - 325 of these hours must be earned while the student enrolled in a graduate program.

 - The graduate program may count up to 50 hours of supervised clinical practicum that were completed within the undergraduate program.
-Programs may count hours earned during an SLPA program as part of the permitted undergraduate hours if the activities were within the scope of practice of an SLP and were supervised in accordance with the standards.
+Programs may count hours earned during an SLPA preparatory program as part of the permitted undergraduate hours if the activities were within the scope of practice of an SLP and were supervised in accordance with the standards.
+Experience outside of a preparatory program may not be used.

 - Up to 75 hours may be obtained through clinical simulation (CS) activities.
 The CFCC is not adjusting the maximum number of hours permitted through CS.
 Programs have the authority to determine how best to debrief students and determine what documentation is required.
 In order to count hours as clinical practicum, the student must have direct interaction with the client/patient.
 Watching videos and reporting on what is seen is a great learning activity and may be used as guided observation; however, since the student does not directly interact with the client/patient., it cannot be considered a "task trainer" or an interactive computer-based simulations, and cannot be used as a simulated clinical practicum activity.